Ayoka Chenzira: Television credits

 In 2018, Chenzira received a call from Ava DuVernay inviting her to direct an episode in season 3 of Queen Sugar (Here Beside the River).
 For this episode Chenzira was nominated for an NAACP Award for Best Director.
 Since then, she has directed the season 4 finale of Queen Sugar, and episodes of Greenleaf, Trinkets, Delilah, Dynasty, A League of Their Own, Octavia Butler's Kindred, and Beacon 23.

 Accolades

 Black Women Animate and the Cartoon Network honored Ayoka Chenzira in 2020 with the Cultural Innovator Award.

 In 2019, the Academy of Motion Picture Arts & Sciences began to restore and preserve the films of Ayoka Chenzira.

 Many of Chenzira's films today are in permanent collections including MOMA, the Whitney Museum of American Art and some have been translated into French and Japanese.
-Her 1984 film short Hair Piece was inducted into the 2018 class of the National Film Registry.
+Her 1984 film short Hair Piece was chosen for preservation in the 2018 class of the National Film Registry.

 In 2018, Chenzira was nominated for an NAACP Award for her directing work on the television series, Queen Sugar.

 Chenzira won the 1991 Sony Innovator Award, and has been honored for her contributions to Black cinema by the mayors of New York City and Detroit.